Meenakshi8262/PHP-Setup-Guide/README.md

 ## Troubleshooting

 - If you can't access the pages, make sure Apache is running in the XAMPP Control Panel.
-- Ensure that the file names are correct, and you are using the right paths.
+- Ensure that the file names are correct, and that you are using the right paths.
 - If Apache doesn’t start, check if another application is using port 80 and resolve the conflict.

 ---